 The Company had previously not adjusted for all changes in working capital.
 The adjustment resulted in an increase of DKK 75,492 thousand in "Increase in receivables" and a decrease of DKK 77,455 thousand in "Increase in payables" as of December 31, 2015; see Note 25.
-The net impact was an increase in the negative balance of Change in working capital of DKK 1,963 thousand (decrease in the negative balance of DKK 6,112 in the parent company), as stated in the tables below.
+The net impact was an increase in the negative balance of Change in working capital of DKK 1,963 thousand (decrease in the negative balance of DKK 6,112 in the parent company), as stated in the tables below receivables of DKK 15,365 thousand and a corresponding increase in Trade receivables as of December 31, 2015.